Joao-PP-Alves/isep-rcomp/doc/sprint2/planning.md

 * With the gathering of the 4 buildings + Backbone, there will be only 1 switch with the VTP server role.
 Until then, the building itself will have a switch called **Dummy_Connection** with the VTP server role.

+* All devices should follow the specific name strategy - Building-Localization and other information-Device (ex: B2-Floor0-AP2) - or something similar;

+* Connecting the devices, we decided to have some liberty regarding the specific type of cable used, since it was decided in the sprint before.
+With that, we decided to choose the following cable strategy:
+  - Between Switches: Fiber (FFE or FGE entrances);
+  - Switches to Access Points: Fiber (FFE entrances);
+  - Router to Switches: Fiber (FFE or FGE entrances);
+  - Switches to PC: Copper (CFE entrances);
+  - Switches to Servers: Fibber/Copper (FFE or CFE entrances);

 * Our team was assigned with 120.57.210.186/30 as the ISP router IPv4 node address.

+* Except for the VoIP phones, all other end devices are required to have a static and manually defined IPv4 configuration, including the default gateway.

+* The default VLAN, with 1 as the ID, is going to be used to connect to the backbone.

 # 3. Subtasks assignment #

-* 1191513 - (T.2.1) Development of a layer two and layer three Packet Tracer simulation for building A, and also encompassing the campus backbone.
+* 1191513 - (T.2.1) Development of a layer two and layer three Packet Tracer simulation for building 1, and also encompassing the campus backbone.
 Integration of every members' Packet Tracer simulations into a single simulation.

-* 1190743 - (T.2.2) Development of a layer two and layer three Packet Tracer simulation for building B, and also encompassing the campus backbone.
+* 1190743 - (T.2.2) Development of a layer two and layer three Packet Tracer simulation for building 2, and also encompassing the campus backbone.

-* 1182147 - (T.2.3) Development of a layer two and layer three Packet Tracer simulation for building C, and also encompassing the campus backbone.
+* 1182147 - (T.2.3) Development of a layer two and layer three Packet Tracer simulation for building 3, and also encompassing the campus backbone.

-* 1170640 - (T.2.4) Development of a layer two and layer three Packet Tracer simulation for building D, and also encompassing the campus backbone.
+* 1170640 - (T.2.4) Development of a layer two and layer three Packet Tracer simulation for building 4, and also encompassing the campus backbone.